Signet Jewelers Limited (SIG) CEO Gina Drosos on Q1 2021 Results - Earnings Call Transcript

 Vinnie Sinisi

 Great, thanks very much, Keith.
 Good morning, everyone and welcome to our first quarter earnings conference call.
-On the call today are Signet's CEO, Gina Drosos and CFO, Joan Hilson.
+On the call today are Signet's CEO, Gina Drosos; and CFO, Joan Hilson.

 During today's presentation, we will make certain forward-looking statements.
 Any statements that are not historical facts are subject to a number of risks and uncertainties, and actual results may differ materially.
 We urge you to read the risk factors, cautionary language and other disclosure in our annual report on Form 10-K, quarterly reports on Form 10-Q and current reports on Form 8-K. Except as required by law, we undertake no obligation to revise or publicly update forward-looking statements in light of new information or future events.